RUBICON: A Framework for Designing Efficient Deep Learning-Based Genomic Basecallers: Background

-Fourth, current basecallers use floating-point precision (32 bits) to represent each neural network layer present in a basecaller.
-This leads to high bandwidth and processing demands~\cite{singh2019low,singh2020nero}.
+Fifth, current basecallers use floating-point precision (32 bits) to represent each neural network layer present in a basecaller.
+This leads to high bandwidth and processing demands~\cite{singh2019low,singh2020nero,singh2022designing}.
 Thus, current basecallers with floating-point arithmetic precision have inefficient hardware implementations.
 We observe in Section~\ref{suppsubsubsec:overprovision_quant} that the arithmetic precision requirements of current basecallers can be reduced $\sim$4$\times$ by adjusting the precision for each neural network layer based on the target hardware and desired accuracy.

-Fifth, basecallers that provide higher throughput have lower basecalling accuracy.
-For example, we show in Section~\ref{subsection:results_overall} and Supplementary~\ref{suppsec:guppy_compare} that \gpf provides up to 22.7$\times$ higher basecalling performance using 36.96$\times$ fewer model parameters at the expense of the 5.37\% lower basecalling accuracy compared to more accurate basecallers.
+Sixth, basecallers that provide higher throughput have lower basecalling accuracy.
+For example, we show in Section~\ref{subsection:results_overall} and \fgb{Additional file 1:} Section S4 that \gpf provides up to 51.65$\times$ higher basecalling performance using 36.96$\times$ fewer model parameters at the expense of the 5.37\% lower basecalling accuracy compared to most accurate basecaller.

-These five problems concurrently make basecalling slow, inefficient, and memory-hungry, bottlenecking all genomic analyses that depend on it.
+These six problems concurrently make basecalling slow, inefficient, and memory-hungry, bottlenecking all genomic analyses that depend on it.
 Therefore, there is a need to reduce the computation and memory cost of basecalling while maintaining their performance.
 However, developing a basecaller that can provide fast runtime performance with high accuracy requires a deep understanding of genome sequencing, machine learning, and hardware design.
 At present, computational biologists spend significant time and effort to design and implement new basecallers by an extensive trial-and-error process.

 \gsss{ \textbf{Our goal} is to overcome the above issues by developing a comprehensive framework for specializing and optimizing a deep learning-based basecaller that provides high efficiency and performance.}